liferay/liferay-frontend-projects/packages/liferay-npm-scripts/README.md

 ### Other Config

-If you need more flexibility over babel or the bundler.
-You can still add a `.babelrc` or `.npmbundlerrc` which will be merged with the default settings this tool provides.
+If you need more flexibility over Babel or the bundler.
+You can still add a `.babelrc.js` or `.npmbundlerrc` which will be merged with the default settings this tool provides.
 [Default Babel Config](./src/config/babel.json), [Default Bundler Config](./src/config/npm-bundler.json)

 Want to use a different `NODE_ENV`?
 Try doing something like